iamkadoski/CipherNet/README.md

 ## Overview

-**CipherNet** is a robust and lightweight VPN implementation designed to secure communications between multiple clients and a server.
+**CipherNet** (A fork of Simple VPN) is a robust and lightweight VPN implementation designed to secure communications between multiple clients and a server.
 Leveraging a custom VPN interface (`tun0`), CipherNet encrypts data using the AES-256-CFB algorithm, ensuring that your network communications remain confidential and protected from prying eyes.

 ## Project Structure